Willsboro (CDP), New York

 Willsboro is a hamlet and census-designated place (CDP) in the town of Willsboro in Essex County, New York, United States.
 The population of the CDP was 753 at the 2010 census, out of a total town population of 2,025.

 Geography

 Willsboro hamlet is located in the center of the town of Willsboro, along the Boquet River, a tributary of Lake Champlain.
 New York State Route 22 is the main road through the community, leading north 30 mi to Plattsburgh and south 15 mi to Westport.
 Interstate 87 is 8.5 mi to the northwest via NY 22.

 According to the United States Census Bureau, the Willsboro CDP has a total area of 5.07 sqkm, of which 4.98 sqkm is land and 0.09 sqkm, or 1.69%, is water.

 Demographics

+Education

+The census-designated place is in the Willsboro Central School District.